rundef/laravel_wordpress/README.md

 [View the article here](http://rundef.com/using-laravel-within-wordpress-backend)

-AS you can see below, our Laravel-generated admin pages are fully integrated within WordPress.
+As you can see below, our Laravel-generated admin pages are fully integrated within WordPress.

 It looks pretty WordPress-ish, doesn't it ? :)